1. Set a Goal

-Qualifying for a refinance is the same as any other loan.
+Qualifying for a refinance is similar to any other loan.
 The higher your credit score, the better the rates you will be offered.
 Before you apply to refinance your home, check your credit report from all three bureaus.
 Your free credit report is available at www.annualcreditreport.com.
 If your score is not where you expect it to be, take a closer look at what’s on your report.
 If something looks fraudulent or incorrect, fix it before applying for a loan.

 Knowing your goal for the refinance and your credit score gives you enough information to start shopping rates.
 There are hundreds of mortgage lenders online, but ads for extremely low-interest rates might present other challenges.
 Many of these companies may not be willing to help you decide on the right loan or answer many of your questions.
 Generally speaking, local lenders, including Texell, will help guide you through the mortgage process.